Thank you for downloading EventBook as your project management software of choice!

 This section would guide you through some basic commands of EventBook, and how to use them to set up your first event with contacts and tags.

-To start, if you want to remove the sample contacts in the EventBook, you can use the clear
+To start, if you want to remove the sample contacts in the EventBook, you can use the clear command to clear

 everything!

-in the text box at the top of the app!
+Simply type clear in the text box at the top of the app!
 (Do take note that throughout this tutorial, we will not

 clear the